Meyer Dwass (1923-1996) Papers

-Biographical materials include a 1979 CV, reports of professional activities, and news releases from the University regarding Dwass's hire and promotion.
-On a more personal level, the papers include obituaries for Dwass and his wife (Dwass's obituary also mentions "his companion, Frieda Landau").
+Biographical materials include a 1979 curriculum vitae, reports of professional activities, and news releases from the University regarding Dwass's hire and promotion.
+The papers include obituaries for Dwass and his wife (Dwass's obituary mentions "his companion, Frieda Landau").
 Of special interest are photocopied pages of a journal he kept intermittently from 1955 to 1960, with family details, opinions, and musings.
 The journal pages demonstrate the interest Dwass took in his children.
 Also of interest are a monthly planner for the 1978-1979 academic year and notes for a humorous Purim talk he delivered during the year he spent teaching in Israel.

-The few letters, arranged chronologically, are nonetheless representative.
+The letters are few but are nonetheless representative.
 A letter from the Dean of Faculties and one written to Dwass's daughter Emily provide insight into an empathetic nature, with reference made to people in need.
 Also included are a letter to a scholarly journal editor and a note about a Yiddish reading group Dwass formed.

 Two sets of miscellaneous university-related notes that Dwass took for his own benefit relate to the immigration-status hearing of a visiting faculty member and about the Budget and Resources Advisory Committee that he chaired in 1973-1974.